savetz/appleII-videocam/README.md

 Not much more is known about this project.

 Code written circa August 1984.
-Released with MIT license 2021 by Lloyd R. Prentice, the developer.

 ( VIDEO-CAM - HARDWARE   < 5/31/84>140)